 I distinctly remember learning the Ten Commandments as a little girl in Sunday school.
 Every one of them made sense to me except for one… honoring the Sabbath.
 What did that even mean anyway?
 Did going to church on Sunday mornings count?

 As an adult, this topic only grew more confusing.
 In the Bible, the Sabbath was always Saturday.
 God rested from His work at Creation on the seventh day.
 He made the day holy.
 And nowhere in His Word do we have any indication that the day changed to Sunday.
-And even if the day did change to Sunday, is going to church enough?
+(This change happened much later in church history.)
+And even if God honored the change to Sunday, is going to church enough?
 Wasn’t the Sabbath all about rest?
 How could I be honoring the Sabbath rest when I spend my Sunday afternoons working around the house?

 And this leads me to my main question… what does honoring the Sabbath look like under the New Covenant?